blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Gain_privileges3.py.md

 # Answer

 It is a Gain Privileges issue.
 The client session depends on 'sessionid' value and it can be easily generated for any users.
-The code shows, 'sha256(user)' generates session secret and the attacker can do the same calculation for any users.
+The code shows, 'sha256(user)' generates secret key and the attacker can do the same calculation for any users.